-The details of related party transactions for the year ended 31 December 2020 are set out in note 27 to the consolidated financial statements.
-Save as disclosed herein, the Group had no material related party transactions which constituted non-exempt connected transactions under Chapter 20 of the GEM Listing Rules.
+The details of related party transactions for the year ended 31 December 2022 are set out in note 28 to the consolidated financial statements.
+In relation to those related party transactions that also constituted connected transactions or continuing connected transactions of the Group as defined under the GEM Listing Rules, the Company confirms that it has complied with the relevant disclosure requirements in accordance with Chapter 20 of the GEM Listing Rules during the year under review.